 - 1. Current Month Expenditures (the top white portion) that represent an up-front cost to the University, although not billable until the month-end close process. - 2.
 Billing backlogs are cumulative prior month expenditures not invoiced, comprised of two parts: - a.
 The quarterly invoice backlog (the light blue portion) includes quarter, semi-annual, and annual billing frequencies that are not billable until the billing terms are due. - b.
-The monthly invoice backlog (the orange portion) contains about 40% of the total backlog (~\$6M) that should have been billed. - 3.
+The monthly invoice backlog (the orange portion) contains about 79% of the total backlog (~\$8.6M) that should have been billed. - 3.
 Invoice Receivables (the dark blue portion) reflects receivables 30 days or greater.

-The monthly billing backlog was reduced more than 50% compared to the same period from previous year.
-This was a direct result of collaborative work between GCA, its process partners and sponsors.
 The Invoicing LEAN Team focused on issues that created the bottleneck in billing and implemented changes to achieve billing efficiency.